 Global Rate Limits

-Global rate limits are applied inclusive of all API calls made by an app over the 1-hour sliding window, regardless of the particular endpoint.
-The limits are applied independently from each other; authenticated calls are not counted against the rate limit for unauthenticated calls and vice-versa.
+Global rate limits are applied inclusive of all API calls made by an app per access token over the 1-hour sliding window, regardless of the particular endpoint.
+Rate limits also apply to invalid or malformed requests.

 Endpoint-Specific Rate Limits

-Certain POST endpoints have rate limits that are applied on an endpoint basis.
+Endpoints used to publish (POST or DELETE) have rate limits that are applied on an per-endpoint basis.
 Any calls made to these endpoints by your OAuth Client are also counted towards the global rate limits noted above.
-The rate limits for these endpoints are dependent on whether your OAuth Client is configured to issue signed requests.

 If your app exceeds any of these rate limits, you will receive a response with an HTTP response code of 429 (Too Many Requests).
 The body of the response will consist of the following fields: